Exyde/Raytracer/documentation.md

 - Cult of done.
 Go through, end it.
 It's still a thing.
 - Off internet help FOCUS a LOT !
 Get your source, and isolate.
 - **Dot Product** and **Cross Product** are really **CORE KNOWLEDGE** - Move this to Obsidian and build a shared mental map ?
+- If you redo a project like this, comment everything more.
+  - Also, ensure you understand deeply EVERYTHING you write.
+Like, you could explain it to someone.

 ## Diffuse Material (or Matte)
 - Don't emit light